SachaCardonna/SachaCardonna.github.io/_teaching/HAS101X.md

 ---
-title: "HAS101X - Mathematical tools for sciences and engineering"
+title: "HAS101X - Mathematical analysis for sciences and engineering"
 collection: teaching
 type: "1st year B.Sc"
 permalink: /teaching/HAS101X